Are there few treatment options for chronic lymphocytic leukemia? If "this gene" mutates, life-saving opportunities may be missed.

 Dr. Cai Chenghong added that in the past, first-line treatment options were limited, and patients needed to undergo chemotherapy first, but in fact the response was poor, causing patients to miss the opportunity for treatment!

-A new generation of oral targeted health insurance!
+A new generation of oral targets are included in health insurance!
 Effectively prolong patient survival

 In recent years, new targeted drugs have been released one after another, providing more diverse treatment options for cancer patients.
 Recently, front-line treatment for blood cancer patients has ushered in a dawn.
 Taiwan’s chronic lymphocytic leukemia treatment has also taken a big step forward, integrating with the trend of international treatment guidelines.
 Not only has the new generation of oral targeted BTK inhibitors been included in health insurance benefits, as chronic lymphocytic leukemia It is a first-line drug for high-risk groups (17p chromosome defect); in addition, it has become a second-line health insurance-paid drug for patients with refractory/relapsed mantle cell lymphoma (rrMCL).